Author: José Carlos Gonzáles Tanaka

 Why might the LLM version outperform?
 In this setup, the LLM acts as a flexible classifier that makes “soft” judgments from multiple signals at once (trend score, volatility, drawdown proxy, z-score).
 KMeans can be sensitive to scaling, cluster shapes, and may not separate regimes cleanly when the market transitions between states.

 However, treat this as a hypothesis generator, not a final conclusion.
 This OOS window is relatively short and includes a specific FX regime mix.
-The monthly WFO also introduces the riskof mild overfitting if the parameter grid is too large or the training objective is not aligned with your real-world constraints (e.g., drawdown limits).
+The monthly WFO also introduces the risk of mild overfitting if the parameter grid is too large or the training objective is not aligned with your real-world constraints (e.g., drawdown limits).
+In addition, the flat 1 bps transaction-cost assumption may understate real execution costs in some market conditions, and daily EURUSD data from public sources may not perfectly reflect tradable close prices.

 10 practical tweaks to improve the LLM-based strategy